-As John did not obtain a clearance certificate, XYZ's land tax debt can pass to him.
+Because John did not obtain a clearance certificate, XYZ's land tax debt can pass to him.

-As XYZ Pty Ltd has been wound up, we seek full payment of the debt from John.
+We will seek full payment of the debt from John.

 Generally, an exemption from land tax will continue to apply until any of the following happens: